JohnDale02/TwitterBot/README.md

 # TwitterBot
-A Twitter bot created using Selenium &amp; ChatGPT
+A Twitter bot created using Selenium & ChatGPT